Opinion | Members of Congress should not be allowed to trade individual stocks

 There’s a simple solution to restore trust: Ban trading of individual stocks by members of Congress, something that is gaining bipartisan support on Capitol Hill.

 The wisdom of such a prohibition is obvious.
-A majority of Democratic, independent and Republican voters support prohibiting lawmakers from trading stocks, a recent Morning Consult poll shows.
+A majority of Democratic, independent and Republican voters supports prohibiting lawmakers from trading stocks, a recent Morning Consult poll shows.
 It’s also widely supported by good governance groups and ethics experts, who point out that while current law forbids any American from trading on “insider information,” it’s very hard to prove someone did that, especially if that someone is a member of Congress who needs that information to make policy decisions.

 Reps.
 Chip Roy (R-Tex.) and Abigail Spanberger (D-Va.) are the lead sponsors of one bill, which they have christened the Trust in Congress Act.
 They first introduced it last year after news broke that numerous lawmakers were making questionable stock trades in the pandemic’s early days, when Congress was receiving frequent closed-door briefings by health and national security officials.
 “We said, ‘This is ridiculous.
 How is this even allowed?’"
 Ms. Spanberger said.